Center alignment with CSS positioning

 Fix responsive issue after using absolute positioning

 And this brings me to the end of this post.
-If you want to know more about responsive websites, see this post.

 Learn more about centering elements